Lacrymology/states/cron/doc/pillar.rst

 crontab_hour
 ~~~~~~~~~~~~

-Each days cron launch a daily group of tasks, they are located in /etc/cron.daily/.
+Each days cron launch a daily group of tasks, they are located
+/etc/cron.daily/.

 This is the time of the day when they're executed.

-Default: 6 hours in the morning, local time.
+Default: ``6 hours in the morning, local time``.